ibrahim-s/linkLibrary/readme.md

 *	A dialog will open, listing all libraries or categories of links that are found.
 *	At first no libraries found, it is empty, ready to host the libraries you wish to establish  .
 *	Tabing on that dialog, you can rename, remove, or add any libraries or category of links you want at any time.
-*	On the list of libraries, stand on one of your choice, and press enter.
+*	Having some libraries, On the list of libraries, stand on one of your choice, and press enter.
 *	A dialog for that library will open, showing all links in it, if any is present(name or label of links) in a list .
 *	At first the library is empty, and no links in it.
 *	We press the context menu (shift + F10), or popup menu, or the